Michael Jerome

-Michael Jerome Moore, known as Michael Jerome is an American rock musician and drummer.
+Michael Jerome Moore is an American rock musician and drummer.
 He is a former member of Pop Poppins (1989-1997), the Toadies (1990–91), Course of Empire (1994–1998), and James Hall's band Pleasure Club, which was formed in 2002.
 He was a member of the Saginaw, Texas band Pop Poppins, a metroplex cult follow.
 He played on Charlie Musselwhite's 2004 release Sanctuary, and has also toured or recorded with Blind Boys of Alabama, John Cale, Anna Egge, Tom Freund and many others.
 Jerome is double-jointed and ambidextrous.

 Jerome joined the Louisiana-based band Better Than Ezra in 2009, following the departure of the band's drummer of 13 years, Travis McNabb, who had amicably left Better Than Ezra in February 2009 in order to tour full-time with Sugarland.
 Better Than Ezra's 2009 album, Paper Empire, marked Jerome's recording debut with the band.